Benefits Connect Login

 Vesting

-If you continue to offer the Defined Benefit Pension Plan to your employees, members are vested in the plan when they
+Members enrolled in the Defined Benefit Pension Plan are vested in the plan when they:

-• complete three years of eligible service (including seminary and eligible military service); or
+• complete three years of eligible service (including seminary and eligible military service)

 Pension benefit amount

-The amount of a participant's pension benefit depends on the total pension credits accrued, age at retirement, and the payment option the participant chooses.
+The amount of a plan member's pension benefit depends on the total pension credits accrued, age at retirement, and the payment option they choose.
 Read more details about how the Defined Benefit Pension Plan works.

 Eligibility